 Diesel engines have the capacity to burn a wide variety of fuels.
 In general, the engine can use the lowest priced distillate fuel which meets the following requirements (fuel condition as delivered to the engine fuel filters), but you need clarification from each engine manufacturer.

 The following additional information describes certain characteristics and their relation to engine performance.

-B. Sulphur: Since the advent of high detergent oils, sulphur content has become less critical.
-A limit of 0.4% maximum is used for engines, without reducing oil change periods.
-Oil change periods are reduced with higher sulphur fuel.
+- Sulphur: Since the advent of high detergent oils, sulphur content has become less critical.
+To reduce oil changing periods, a limit of 0.4% maximum is used.
+Higher sulphur fuel reduces the Oil change period.

-E. Distillation: This involves the heating of crude oil to relatively high temperatures.
-The vapour which results is drawn off at various temperature ranges, producing fuels of different types.
+- Distillation: This involves the heating of crude oil to relatively high temperatures.
+The vapour drawn off at various temperature ranges, producing fuels of different types.
 The lighter fuels such as gasoline come off first, and the heavier fuels last.

-K. Corrosion: To determine corrosion, a polished copper strip is immersed in the fuel for three hours at 122° F (50° C).
-Any fuel imparting more than a slight discoloration should be rejected.
+- Corrosion: To determine corrosion, a polished copper strip is immersed in the fuel for three hours at 122° F (50° C).
+Reject fuel with a slight discolouration.

-Remember to order as heavy a fuel as your diesel engine and temperature conditions permit.
-But check the manufacturer’s recommendations before ordering your diesel fuel.
+Always remember to check the manufacturer’s recommendations before ordering your diesel fuel.

 Fuel costs can represent approximately 80% of total operating costs for an engine.

-It is good economics to look closely at the largest cost first and remember that deliveries of fuel for a diesel generator, when less than 500 litres, are prone to a surcharge.
+Additionally, remember that deliveries of fuel for a diesel generator, when less than 500 litres, are prone to a surcharge.
 Better to have a larger capacity fuel tank that avoids small deliveries of less than 500 litres each delivery.
-A regularly maintained generator will give up to 30 years of standby life, so think ahead and get a larger sized tank when you make your decision to install your power protection system.
+Maintained generators will give up to 30 years of standby life, so when making the decision to install your power protection, think ahead and fit a larger sized tank.